Andrey Galabinov: Genoa

 In summer 2017, Galabinov joined Serie A side Genoa on a free transfer after his contract with Novara had expired.
 He scored his first goal for the club on 26 August 2017, on the second matchday of the season, converting a penalty for a 2–0 lead in a match that ended in a 2–4 home defeat to Juventus.

 Spezia

 On 17 August 2018, Galabinov joined Serie B side Spezia Calcio on a three-year deal.
 In his second season at Spezia he earned promotion to the Serie A for the first time in club's history, scoring 7 goals in 19 league games.

 On 27 September 2020, he scored Spezia's first-ever Serie A goal, in a 4–1 loss against Sassuolo in the 2nd round of the 2020–21 season at the Stadio Dino Manuzzi.
 On 30 September, he scored a brace in a 2–0 away win against Udinese, to secure Spezia's first victory in Serie A.

+Reggina

+On 18 August 2021, Galabinov joined Serie B side Reggina on a permanent transfer, signing a 3-year contract.

+Return to Lumezzane

+On 7 March 2024, Galabinov returned to Serie C club Lumezzane on a short-term contract until the end of the season.